bitsoffreedom/newspeak/README.rst

 included in the mysql.sql file.
 The scripts configuration file is included in feeds.example.cfg, which must be renamed to feeds.cfg.
 To start monitoring feeds one adds the row to the feeds table in the database.
 Of course, one needs to know the address of the RSS feed to monitor.
 The column filter denotes whether the articles from the feed must be filtered ("2") or not ("1").
 The description field is self-explantory, just like the active field.
+The format column changes the order of the output fields (as sometimes we prefer to have the description field from the input to be the title field on the output).

 When feeds are added, run script on a regular basis from the crontab.